 These claimed regularities do certainly not fit all developed countries equally well.
 Although Solow's growth model (Solow, 1956) can be seen as the first successful attempt at building a model consistent with Kaldor's "stylized facts", Solow once remarked about them: "There is no doubt that they are stylized, though it is possible to question whether they are facts" (Solow, 1970).
-Yet, for instance a relatively recent study by Attfield and Temple (2010) of US and UK data since the Second World War is not unfavorable to Kaldor's "facts".
+Yet, for instance the study by Attfield and Temple (2010) of US and UK data since the Second World War concludes with support for Kaldor's "facts".
+Recently, several empiricists4 have questioned "fact" 5, however, referring to the inadequacy of the methods which standard national income accounting applies to separate the income of entrepreneurs, sole proprietors, and unincorporated businesses into labor and capital income.
+It is claimed that these methods obscure a tendency in recent decades of the labor income share to fall.
 The sixth Kaldor fact is, of course, generally accepted as a well documented observation (a nice summary is contained in Pritchett, 1997).
 Kaldor also proposed hypotheses about the links between growth in the different sectors (see, e.g., Kaldor 1967): a.
 Productivity growth in the manufacturing and construction sectors is enhanced by output growth in these sectors (this is also known as Verdoorn's Law).
-Increasing returns to scale and learning by doing are the main factors behind this. b.
-Productivity growth in agriculture and services is enhanced by output growth in the manufacturing and construction sectors.
+Increasing returns to scale and learning by doing are the main factors behind this.
 3Kaldor presented his six regularities as "a stylised view of the facts".